kwj/project-euler/ocaml/README.md

 ## Notes

-Ocaml 5.5.0 or later is required to run these solutions.
+OCaml 5.5.0 or later is required to run these solutions.
 Furthermore, the following libraries/packages are used, and my solutions heavily depend on them.